Scottish Longitudinal Study

 As part of becoming an SLS Approved Researcher, applicants are required to complete suitable Information Governance training – The SLS accept ONS Safe Researcher Training (ONS SRT) run in England by the ONS or in Edinburgh by the SCADR team (links below).
 Anyone working directly with the SLS data or any project members who wish to view pre-publication (stage 1 intermediate) outputs at any point, must have up-to-date ONS/SCADR SRT and be listed on the SLS Undertaking Form.

 The SLS require SRT to be refreshed every 3 years from the test date, regardless of whether the SRT certificate states a longer period of validity.
+Initial and refresher training should be undertaken by attending an in-person or tutor led online training course.

 As of 17th April 2024, we no longer accept the MRC Research Data Confidentiality Certificate.
 All initial and refresher training must be via ONS or SCADR at the links below.